Kong/kongponents/docs/components/input.md

 ### characterLimit

 Use this prop to specify a character limit for the input.
+See the [`@char-limit-exceeded` event](#char-limit-exceeded) for more details.

 <KInput model-value="This field has too many characters" :character-limit="10" class="w-100" placeholder="Placeholder text" />